Pie Slicer User Guide

 |Finder’s Fee||If your company wants to award a finder’s fee to people who bring in investments (not common), you can set two rates.
 One for the first X amount of cash, and one for the rest of the cash.|

 |Personal Car||Your company can decide how it wants to calculate slices when people use their own cars for work.|

 |Projects||Projects are used to see how time and resources are being spent.
 You can add or subtract projects.|

 |Reset Pie||Resetting the Pie will erase all transactions so you can start over.|

-Be sure to click “Save Changes” when you make changes!
+Be sure to click "Save Changes" before exiting the Pie Settings screen.

 The Pie Slicer will convert contributions to slices using the Slicing Pie calculations.
 There's nothing magic about these calculations.
 The model simply tracks any owed, but unpaid compensation or reimbursement and applies the appropriate Multiplier.

 |Time||((Fair Market Salary ÷ 2000) x Hours) x Non Cash Multiplier|

 |Ideas||((Revenue Entered x Royalty) –Payments) x Non Cash Multiplier|

 |Sales Commissions||((Revenue Entered x Commission Rate) - Payments) x Non Cash Multiplier|